otagobioinformaticsspringschool/long-read-assembly/docs/pages/4_assembly_qc.md

 meryl count k=30 memory=4 threads=2 hifi.fastq.gz output read-db.meryl
 ```

-??? note "`--wrap` ???"

-    Previously, we used the `sbatch` command to submit a slurm script to the cluster and the slurm job handler.
-The `sbatch` command can actually take a lot of parameters like the ones we included in the beginning of our script, and one of those parameters is `--wrap` which kind of wraps whatever command you give it in a Slurm wrapper so that the cluster can schedule it as if it was a Slurm script.

-    Take note that running a process in this manner is not reproducible.
-Unless you have access to the `history` logs, other researchers are not able to know what parameters you have used.
-Therefore, it is advisable to write it out in a Slurm script as below:

-    !!! terminal "code"

-        ```bash
-        #!/bin/bash -e
-        #SBATCH --account=nesi02659
-        #SBATCH --job-name=meryl
-        #SBATCH --time=00:15:00
-        #SBATCH --cpus-per-task=2
-        #SBATCH --mem=4G
-        #SBATCH --partition=milan

-        # Modules
-        module purge
-        module load Merqury/1.3-Miniconda3

-        # Run
-        meryl count k=30 memory=4 threads=2 \
-          hifi.fastq.gz \
-          output read-db.meryl
-        ```

 That shouldn't take too long to run.
 Now we have a Meryl DB for our HiFi reads.
 If we're curious about the distribution of our _k_-mers, we can use Meryl generate a histogram of the counts to show us how often a _k_-mer occurs only once in the reads, twice, etc.

 ??? question "How would you go about trying to do this with meryl?"